biowasm/aioli/README.md

 // For most bioinformatics tools, <module> == <program>
 new Aioli("seqtk/seqtk/1.2");

 // But not always!
-Some bioinformatics tools have multiple tools new Aioli("seq-align/smith_waterman/1.2");
+Some tools have multiple sub-tools new Aioli("seq-align/smith_waterman/1.2");
+new Aioli("seq-align/needleman_wunsch/1.2");
 ```

 ### Advanced